 17. Snowbirds

-Snowbirds is one of the quintessential Canadian phrases that describe a unique seasonal migration pattern.
+Snowbirds is one of the quintessential Canadian slang phrases that describe a unique seasonal migration pattern.
 It refers to Canadians who escape the harsh winter cold by heading south to warmer climates, often to destinations in the southern United States, such as Florida, Arizona, or California.

 Phrase: He always leaves for Miami every winter!
 He's such a snowbird, no?